sunilabrahamindia/sunilabraham/media/candles-for-peace-deccan-herald.md

 The article also captured critical responses from observers, noting concerns about language accessibility and participation restrictions.
 Unlike the pre-event announcements, this report reflected on the demonstration as it unfolded and recorded impressions from members of the public present at the site.

-### TSAP Editorial Note

-The full text of this article is not available in the archived scan presently held.
-Portions of the final paragraphs are missing due to limitations in the preserved clipping.
-The transcription above reproduces verbatim all legible portions of the article.

 <style>
 .media-details {
   background: #f9fbfe;